PACE-challenge/pacechallenge.org/_posts/2019-05-03-optil_statusmessages.md

+---
+layout: post
+title:  "How to interpret Optil's status messages"
+---
 Jan from optil.io informed us that their system sometimes gets stuck when a submission is killed due to reaching the time limit.

 If you get an "internal error", it might be related.